ver007/py-kodi-remote-controller/README.md

 ## Quick start

+First, you need to enable the [JSON-RPC][tcp] on XBMC to make it work.

-Clone this repo and from the folder, launch the script:
+Clone this repo and from the root folder, launch the script:

 ```
-python pycontroller.py
+python pyxbmc.py
 ```

-Use the help command to have the list of available methods, and help + command to display a usage message.
+From the prompt, use the help command to have the list of available methods, and help + command to display a usage message.

 ## Contributions